Modernizr/modernizr-neue/docs/intro.md

 #### classPrefix

 If you one of Modernizr's class names clashes with one of your preexisting classes, you have the option to add a `classPrefix` inside of [your config](#command-line-config).
-Consider the [hidden](https://github.com/Modernizr/Modernizr/blob/7b8c0f/feature-detects/dom/hidden.js) detect, which adds a `.hidden` class - something a lot of codebases already use to, well, _hide_ things.
+Consider the [hidden](https://github.com/Modernizr/Modernizr/blob/7b8c0f/feature-detects/dom/hidden.js) detect, which adds a `.hidden` class - something a lot of code bases already use to, well, _hide_ things.
 If you wanted to use that specific detection, you could use the following as your configuration

 ```json
 {